jsilva-pt/jamstack-nuxt/README.md

     └─ terms-and-conditions.md
 ```

-Congratulation, we are ready to associate the Portuguese language to the desired countries.
+:tada: Congratulation, we are ready to associate the Portuguese language to the desired countries.

-## Add a new country (e.g. Portugal)
+## Add a new country :earth_africa: (e.g. Portugal)
 Add the following structure to the `data/countries.json` file:

 ```js